 In the Flipkart app, the lack of labeled buttons makes it difficult to read and select options.
 It is also not user friendly.

 In many of these cases, there is no alternate recourse for persons with disabilities to avail themselves of the services which these apps provide.

 Hence, despite the availability of technologies such as text to speech to enable access to information independently, the failure to adhere to accessibility principles in India has had the effect of denying access to critical resources and information.
 While international apps such Amazon and Uber are completely accessible and user friendly, Indian apps remain a constant source of frustration and reminder of their disabilities for persons with disabilities.
 Instead of empowerment, there is a crippling effect on persons with different disabilities in multiple ways.

 The Government of India has recognized that accessibility is a concern which it needs to address if it has to engage comprehensively and effectively with the public.
-The National Policy on Universal Electronics Accessibility (2013) [PDF] and most recently the Rights of Persons with Disabilities Act 2016 [PDF] all require compliance with web accessibility standards and provision of public information and resources in accessible electronic format.
+The Guidelines for Indian Government Web sites (GIGW 2009), the National Policy on Universal Electronics Accessibility (2013) [PDF] and most recently the Rights of Persons with Disabilities Act 2016 [PDF] all require compliance with web accessibility standards and provision of public information and resources in accessible electronic format.
 The increasing adoption of mobile as an engagement platform hence necessitates the adoption of guidelines to ensure that applications are accessible to and usable for persons with disabilities.

 International position on mobile app standards